Bruin-Dev/Intelygenz/README.md

 In this project [KRE](https://konstellation-io.github.io/website/) is used, it has been deployed in an [Kubernetes](https://kubernetes.io/docs/home/) cluster using [EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) for each of the necessary environments, as well as all the parts needed for this in AWS.

-## Deployed Environments

-[KRE](https://konstellation-io.github.io/website/) has been deployed for the usage in the project creating the following environments for it:

-- `dev` environment: This will be used for the various tests and calls made from the **ephemeral environments** of the project, ie from the microservices deployed in the ECS cluster with name `automation-<environment_id>`.

-* `production` environment: This will be used for the different calls made from the project's **production environment**, that is, from the microservices deployed in the ECS cluster with the name `automation-master`.

 ## Access Control

-In the process of deploying the EKS clusters used for the environments, an association is made between IAM roles created for each of the project users and `ClusterRole` and `ClusterRoleBinding` created in these clusters.
+In the creation and possible updates in the EKS clusters used for the KRE [environments](./docs/SYSTEM_OVERVIEW#kre-environments), an association is made between IAM roles created for each of the project users and `ClusterRole` and `ClusterRoleBinding` created in these clusters.
 In this way, each user will have access to certain resources of both clusters.

 ### Roles